Archive 8 Statistics All Parents of Special Needs Kids Should Know

 Other Health Impairment

 This category covers conditions that limit a child’s strength, energy, or alertness.
 For example ADHD, that impacts attention and executive function.
 Executive function is the ability to organize cognitive processes.
-Examples are planning ahead, prioritizing, stopping and starting activities, shifting from one activity to another, and monitoring one’s behavior.
+Examples are planning, prioritizing, stopping and starting activities, shifting from one activity to another, and monitoring one’s behavior.

 Autism Spectrum Disorder (ASD)